Licensed Clinical Professional Counselor

 Adults & Young adults

-I am independently contracted with The Couple and Family Clinic, located in downtown Bethesda, MD.
-Currently, I provide both in-person and online therapy services to adolescents, adults, individuals, couples, and families.
+I am independently contracted with The Couple and Family Clinic (CFC), located in Bethesda, MD.
+Currently, I provide both in-person and online therapy services to adolescents, college students, adults, individuals, as well as pre-marital therapy to engaged couples.

 I believe that everyone should be able to live life joyfully!
 Being able to have joy and delight in yourself, relationships, and family life is a beautiful and intimate thing.
 To me "joyfulness" captures the feeling of freedom that happens when we begin to experience life differently, when there is a turning point and we begin to have hopeful disposition.
 Over the years I have gone through my own healing process and have held on to that inner experience of space, freedom, and the power of choice in life, which has been so meaningful.
 I've learned that self care is more than doing something out of habit.
 Taking care of ourselves is one of the greatest gifts we can give to honor our own person-hood.
 And this is exactly what I want others to learn in therapy!
 When it comes to mental health, my top three values are: compassion, courage and joy.
 Compassion is necessary to look at the broken and sometimes messy places within us.
 We must enter those parts with authentic love, gentleness, and mercy.
 Exercising courage is a wonderful act where we face our fears despite feeling scared in order to find something more.
 Lastly, joy is felt when we are truly able to delight in life, with laughter, happiness, and a free unencumbered spirit.